-But take a work of Greek art,--the Venus of Melos.
-That is in no sense a symbol, a suggestion of anything beyond its own victorious fairness.
+But take a work of Greek art, -- the Venus of Melos.
+That is in no sense a symbol, a suggestion, of anything beyond its own victorious fairness.
 The mind begins and ends with the finite image, yet loses no part of the spiritual motive.
-That motive is not lightly and loosely attached to the sensuous form, as the meaning to the allegory, but saturates and is identical with it.
+[206] That motive is not lightly and loosely attached to the sensuous form, as its meaning to an allegory, but saturates and is identical with it.
 The Greek mind had advanced to a particular stage of self-reflexion, but was careful not to pass beyond it.
 In oriental thought there is a vague conception of life everywhere, but no true appreciation of itself by the mind, no knowledge of the distinction of man's nature: in its consciousness of itself, humanity is still confused with the fantastic, indeterminate life of the animal and vegetable world.
-In Greek thought the "lordship of the soul" is recognised; that lordship gives authority and divinity to human eyes and hands and feet; inanimate nature is thrown into the background.
-But there Greek thought finds its happy limit; it has not yet become too inward; the mind has not begun to boast of its independence of the flesh; the spirit has not yet absorbed everything with its emotions, nor reflected its own colour everywhere.
-It has indeed committed itself to a train of reflexion which must end in a defiance of form, of all that is outward, in an exaggerated idealism.
+In Greek thought, on the other hand, the "lordship of the soul" is recognised; that lordship gives authority and divinity to human eyes and hands and feet; inanimate nature is thrown into the background.
+But just there Greek thought finds its happy limit; it has not yet become too inward; the mind has not yet learned to boast its independence of the flesh; the spirit has not yet absorbed everything with its emotions, nor reflected its own colour everywhere.
+It has indeed committed itself to a train of reflexion which must end in defiance of form, of all that is outward, in an exaggerated idealism.
 But that end is still distant: it has not yet plunged into the depths of religious mysticism.

-This ideal art, in which the thought does not outstrip or lie beyond its sensible embodiment, could not have arisen out of a phase of life that was uncomely or poor.
-That delicate pause in Greek reflexion was joined, by some supreme good luck, to the perfect animal nature of the Greeks.
+This ideal art, in which the thought does not outstrip or lie beyond the proper range of its sensible embodiment, could not have arisen out of a phase of life that was uncomely or poor.
+That delicate pause in Greek reflexion was joined, by [207] some supreme good luck, to the perfect animal nature of the Greeks.
 Here are the two conditions of an artistic ideal.
-The influences which perfected the animal nature of the Greeks are part of the process by which the ideal was evolved.
-Those "Mothers" who, in the second part of Faust, mould and remould the typical forms which appear in human history, preside, at the beginning of Greek culture, over such a concourse of happy physical conditions as ever generates by natural laws some rare type of intellectual or spiritual life.
+The influences which perfected the animal nature of the Greeks are part of the process by which "the ideal" was evolved.
+Those "Mothers" who, in the second part of Faust, mould and remould the typical forms that appear in human history, preside, at the beginning of Greek culture, over such a concourse of happy physical conditions as ever generates by natural laws some rare type of intellectual or spiritual life.
 That delicate air, "nimbly and sweetly recommending itself" to the senses, the finer aspects of nature, the finer lime and clay of the human form, and modelling of the dainty framework of the human countenance:--these are the good luck of the Greek when he enters upon life.
 Beauty becomes a distinction, like genius, or noble place.